kufreu/kufreu.github.io/final/final.md

     axis.title.y = element_blank()
   )
  ```
- Initially, I thought the results looked similar, though I did further testing comparing the difference between making a centroid from  dissolved centroids and making a centroid on a dissolved polygon
+ Initially, I thought the results looked similar, though I did further testing comparing the difference between making a centroid from  dissolved centroids and making a centroid on a dissolved polygon.

  ``` r
  centroidDelta <- centroidsDelta %>%